internal marketing for dentists

 They trust what you recommend, accept treatment more easily, keep their appointments, and their ROI can’t be beaten.
 And yet, so many practices and teams struggle to capitalize on the least expensive and most effective strategy there is – internal marketing.

 Do I Really Have To???

 It can feel uncomfortable to promote yourself, whether by asking for referrals or when presenting treatment.
 It would be so much simpler if patients just did what you wanted without asking.
 Unfortunately, that’s the polar opposite of how it works.
 Not monitoring and capitalizing on internal dental marketing is costing your practice far more money than you realize.
 We’ve helped hundreds of practices recapture revenue with smart, strategic internal marketing ideas.

-Capitalizing on your internal marketing starts with an honest evaluation of how things are being handled right now.
+Capitalizing on your internal marketing starts with an honest evaluation by your dental marketing company of how things are being handled right now.
 It’s the only effective way to heal and restore your internal marketing to health.

-We’ll audit calls, find out how many existing patients have gone unscheduled, and determine exactly how many patients have come from referrals.
+We’ll audit recorded calls, will ask out how many existing patients have gone unscheduled, and determine exactly how many patients have really come from referrals.
 We’ll also read your reviews to make sure patients are having the experience you hoped for.

 As with everything we do, we’ll measure the baseline of your current results to help set goals for the future.
 Most practices believe half of their new patients come from referrals; in reality it’s only about 25%.